PraFFL: A Preference-Aware Scheme in Fair Federated Learning: Introduction

-The concept of fair FL was proposed to improve the fairness of the model \cite{zeng2021improving,abay2020mitigating,ezzeldin2023fairfed,pan2023fedmdfg}.
-Unfortunately, many studies \cite{gu2022privacy,yu2020fairness,du2021fairness} stated that fairness in FL is a trade-off issue, i.e., fairness and model performance cannot be improved simultaneously. \rev{Some existing works characterized the trade-off using hyperparameters.} For example, LFT+Fedavg \cite{abay2020mitigating} takes the fairness of the model as a constraint (see Figure \ref{fig:enter-label}(a)).
-FairFed \cite{ezzeldin2023fairfed} introduces a hyperparameter representing a fair budget to adjust the aggregated weights when clients communicate with the server.
-In FAIR-FATE \cite{salazar2023fair}, the linear combination of model performance and fairness is taken as the optimization objective.
-However, these works have two main limitations.
-First, their determined models may not satisfy a client's given preference over fairness and model performance.
-Specifically, those budget-based approaches (e.g., LFT+FedAvg and FairFed) aim to match only fairness of each client model rather than preference.
-For example, Figure \ref{fig:enter-label}(b) depicts that LFT+Fedavg has to repeatedly train the model after adjusting $\epsilon$ until the desired model is obtained.
-Those multi-objective-based approaches (e.g., FAIR-FATE) can obtain the desired model only when the shape of the optimal performance-fairness curve (also called Pareto front) is convex \cite{boyd2004convex}, while such a convexity is not necessarily satisfied in FL scenario. \rev{Second, the aforementioned approaches may not be applicable to the scenario where each client has multiple preferences.
-A practical example is that a social media platform (as a client in cross-silo FL) may have multiple preferences.} On the one hand, some users of the social media platform hope that the recommendation system can recommend high-quality content, which means that the social media platform tends to provide a high-performance model to these users.
-On the other hand, other users may be more concerned about the fairness and transparency of the recommendation system, which means that the social media platform tends to provide a model with higher fairness to these users.
-For those aforementioned works, when each client has different requirements (i.e., fairness and preferences), their model needs to be retrained to adapt to the new requirements.
-Thus, their time complexity grows linearly with the number of preferences.
-Inspired by this, we aim to answer the following question:
+Fair FL was proposed to improve the fairness of the model \cite{zeng2021improving,abay2020mitigating,ezzeldin2023fairfed,pan2023fedmdfg}, where the fairness of the model is usually defined as the differences in predictions across different groups. \rev{Specifically, the smaller the prediction differences among different groups, the better the model's fairness.} Unfortunately, many studies \cite{gu2022privacy,yu2020fairness,du2021fairness} argue that improving model fairness and model performance in FL is a trade-off issue, i.e., model fairness and model performance cannot be improved simultaneously.
+Some existing works characterized the trade-off using hyperparameters.
+For example, budget-based approaches (e.g., LFT+Fedavg \cite{zeng2023federated} and Fairfed \cite{ezzeldin2023fairfed}) treat the fairness of the model as a constraint (see Fig. \ref{fig:enter-label}).
+Multi-objective-based (MO-based) approaches (e.g., FAIR-FATE \cite{salazar2023fair}) takes the linear combination of model performance and model fairness as the optimization objective.
+However, most of aforementioned works have two main limitations.
+First, their determined models may not satisfy a client's given preference over model fairness and model performance.
+Specifically, those budget-based approaches aim to match fairness but ignore performance.
+For example, Fig. \ref{fig:enter-label} depicts that the budget-based approaches need to repeatedly train the model after adjusting fair budget $\delta$ until the desired model is obtained.
+Those MO-based approaches (e.g., FAIR-FATE) can obtain the desired model only when the shape of the optimal performance-fairness curve (also called Pareto front) is convex \cite{boyd2004convex}, while such a convexity is not necessarily satisfied in FL scenario.
+Second, these approaches (e.g., \cite{abay2020mitigating,ezzeldin2023fairfed,salazar2023fair}) may not be applicable to the scenario where each client has multiple preferences. \rev{A practical example is to take the social platform TikTok as a client to meet preferences from billions of users \cite{jacques2023stopasianhate}.
+In particular,} users expect the model to recommend high-quality videos that align with their interests, i.e., these users prioritize model performance.
+In contrast, some other users seek unbiased recommendations towards/against any particular racial group, i.e., these users prioritize model fairness.
+For those aforementioned works (e.g., \cite{abay2020mitigating,ezzeldin2023fairfed,pan2023fedmdfg}), when each client has different requirements (i.e. preferences), their model needs to be retrained multiple times to adapt each requirement.
+Thus, their time complexity grows linearly with the number of preferences, as shown in Table \ref{mm}.
+Inspired by this, we aim to answer the following research questions: